Getting Your ALS Health Care Team Together: Four Steps to Take

 - Identify your values.
 It’s extremely important to know which aspects of your health and well-being are important to you and what your goals for care are.
 Sharing this with your health care team reduces the risk of misunderstandings and unmet expectations, and ensures you are all working toward what matters most — your goals.
 Pro tip: Not sure how to get started on identifying your values?
-Connect with a personal Navigator who can support you with this.
+Connect with an ALS Support Specialist who can support you with this.

 - Make a list of the ALS clinics you want to learn more about.
 If you can, we recommend exploring multiple clinics to find the one that meets your needs and aligns with your values.
 Some elements to keep top of mind: Do they have a multidisciplinary care team?
 Do they offer telehealth?
 Do they have ALS clinical trials?
 Do they respond to you with compassion and in a timely manner?
 Do they take your insurance?
 Are they close to where you live?

 - Prepare for your first call or visit.
-Send your health history, all relevant test results and a list of medications you’re taking to the health care team ahead of your first call or meeting with them.
+Send your health history, all relevant test results, and a list of medications you’re taking to the health care team ahead of your first call or meeting with them.
 Know what questions you want to ask so you can get the most out of your visit.
 Pro tip: Keeping track of the information from multiple providers can be challenging.
-Create a care binder to stay organized and ensure the important information is easy to find and access.
+Use Caregiving.com’s Care Binder to stay organized and ensure the important information is easy to find and access.